 Spaghetti with Clams

-This is a common but really delicious Italian dish.
-It is perfect for lunch and dinner.
-But, you can also serve it on special occasions.
+This is a simple but delicious Italian dish.
+It’s ideal for lunch and dinner.
+However, it can also be served on special occasions.

-This baked clam dish is very nutritious and flavorful.
-You can have it as an appetizer, but can also be eaten with steamed rice.
+This baked clam dish is both nutritious and tasty.
+It’s good as an appetizer, but it’s also good with steamed rice.